Louie2074/cellular-automaton/README.md

 # cellular-automaton
-Flask application that generates a visual graph of cellular automata based on binary rule number, deloyed on heroku
+Flask application that generates a visual graph of cellular automata based on binary rule number, deployed on heroku

 https://my-cellular-automaton.herokuapp.com/